ethanokamura/perfectline/src/content/dsa/heaps.md

 ```
 The heap is a "lazy" data structure.

-Normally in life, being lazy is deemed as a bad thing, however, in programming, we try to be as lazy as possible.
+Normally in life, being lazy is deemed a bad thing, however, in programming, we try to be as lazy as possible.

 Now let's create a priority queue using a heap data structure